efij/agent-harness-hijacking/README.md

 # Agent Harness Hijacking

-## OWASP-style security research for Claude Code Dynamic Workflows
+## Security research for Claude Code Dynamic Workflows

 **Agent Harness Hijacking** is a practical security research project focused on the risks created by dynamic multi-agent workflows in Claude Code and similar developer automation systems.